-2. determining specific amounts of the extended release to produce the pre-determined release profile; and

-3. incorporating the specified amounts of the components into the formulation.
+- 1. determining the desired release profile; - 2. determining specific amounts of the extended release or eliminates the side effects associated with peaking and 55 component and the immediate release component necessary to produce the pre-determined release profile; and - 3. incorporating the specified amounts of the components into the formulation.